 What is the difference between computer programming and information technology?

 In general, computer programmers are focused on coding and testing unique programs and specific products while IT is more focused on fulfilling an organization’s technology needs to help them achieve business goals.
 Some aspects of IT are fundamental to computer programming and computer science careers.

 IT professionals and computer programmers typically work in office settings.
 IT has application in almost every industry, including healthcare and business, since most organizations rely on computers and network systems for many operations.
 Careers will be driven by a greater emphasis on data, cybersecurity and cloud computing.
 Computer programmers can also work in a variety of industries, and they commonly work for technology companies that focus on computer systems design and related services.

 How can I get started?

 Herzing University offers degrees in computer programming and information technology.
 You can complete your bachelor's degree in computer programming in 32 months.
-If you’re more interested in general IT, you have the option to enroll in an associate or bachelor’s degree program at Herzing.
+If you’re more interested in general IT, you have the option to enroll in a diploma, associate, or bachelor’s degree program at Herzing.
 The associate degree program can be completed in 16 months while the bachelor’s degree program takes as few as 32 months.

 * Bureau of Labor Statistics (BLS), U.S. Department of Labor, Occupational Outlook Handbook 2020.
 BLS estimates do not represent entry-level wages and/or salaries.
 Multiple factors, including prior experience, age, geography market in which you want to work and degree field, will affect career outcomes and earnings.
 Herzing neither represents that its graduates will earn the average salaries calculated by BLS for a particular job nor guarantees that graduation from its program will result in a job, promotion, salary increase or other career growth.